Megan Nunn’s adventures in champagne began like most – she fell in love with one of the big well-known champagne houses and began exploring.

 Nunn says there are around 2000 small growers among the 19000 houses in Champagne and through her company Winnifred’s she has made it her mission in life to bring as many as she can of these unsung champagnes to the attention of Australians.

-It’s a chance to taste and compare some of these rare, vibrant champagnes and hear their stories, in relaxed company and with food by Peak Lodge chef Dean Alsford.
+It was a chance to taste and compare some of these rare, vibrant champagnes and hear their stories, in relaxed company and with food by Peak Lodge chef Dean Alsford.

 Spicers Peak Lodge is 1100m above sea level with stunning mountain views in the Maryvale area, two hours west of Brisbane.